icemac/icemac.addressbook/src/icemac/addressbook/browser/search/README.txt

 The result display viewlet
 ==========================

-The result display viewlet calls the `result` property of the view.
+The result display viewlet calls the `result` property of the (base) view.
 When it is `None`, no search has been done yet, otherwise it returns an iterable of the results.
 (The result viewlet must be able to handle this.)

 There are some pre-defined result viewlets: